sebdemanche/cgi-lab/compute-service.md

 6. Click on the **Default Security List**.

 7. Here you need to open port 80.
-Click on **+ Another Ingress Rule** and add the following values as shown below:
+Click on **Add Ingress Rules** and add the following values as shown below:

     - **Source Type:** CIDR
     - **Source CIDR**: 0.0.0.0/0